Slip and Fall Accidents

 - 7% – Torso Fracture

 - 5% – Neck/Vertebral Column Fracture

 - 2% – Torso fracture

 The treatment for most injuries resulting from a slip and fall accident is also extensive and costly.
 The most common non-fatal injury of a slip and fall accident, a hip fracture has three types of repairs:

 - Repair using screws – Screws are inserted into the bone or attached with a metal plate to hold the bone together and allow it to heal.

 - Partial hip replacement – This procedure usually involves a surgeon sawing off the top of the femur bone and replacing it with a metal head that fits into a cup installed in the hip socket.

-- Total hip replacement – This procedure is the most extensive and requires the surgeon sawing off the top of the femur, drilling down into the femur, inserting a metal stem into the femur, and then placing a metal or plastic head on top of the stem which will fit into a cup installed in the hip socket.
+- Total hip replacement – This procedure is the most extensive.
+It requires the surgeon sawing off the top of the femur, drilling down into the femur, inserting a metal stem into the femur, and then placing a metal or plastic head on top of the stem, which will fit into a cup installed in the hip socket.

-The law regarding liability for slip and falls in Florida was changed in 2012 to make it more difficult for victims to recover against business establishments.
+The law regarding premises liability for slip and falls in Florida was changed in 2012 to make it more difficult for victims to recover against business establishments.
 Fla.
 Stat. § 768.0755, the new law for slips and falls liability, reads:

 (1) If a person slips and falls on a transitory foreign substance in a business establishment, the injured person must prove that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
 Constructive knowledge may be proven by circumstantial evidence showing that: